Lifespan Wellness Marriage and Family Therapy PLLC FAQs

 for your therapeutic services!

 Lifespan Wellness Marriage and Family Therapy adheres to all New York State laws and regulations and also values your privacy and confidentiality.
-If you would like to receive any of the services offered please call the office’s phone line to receive your free telephone screening and schedule your appointment.
-If you elect to contact the office by email please be advised that emails must only contain your name, telephone number, the services you are interested in, and best times to contact you.
-Replies to emails will only be provided via telephone and within 24 hours.
+If you are interested in the services offered please call 917-613-6441 to receive your free telephone screening and schedule your appointment.

 Please note that visiting this site or contacting Maria Constantinou by email or telephone does not constitute or establish a professional or therapeutic relationship.
 In cases of emergency, please call 911 or go directly to your nearest emergency room.